Rick and Morty

-Rick and Morty is an American adult animated science-fiction sitcom created by Justin Roiland and Dan Harmon for Cartoon Network's nighttime programming block Adult Swim.
-It is distributed internationally by Warner Bros.
-Television Distribution.
+Rick and Morty is an American adult animated science fiction sitcom created by Justin Roiland and Dan Harmon for Cartoon Network's nighttime programming block Adult Swim.
 The series follows the misadventures of Rick Sanchez, a cynical mad scientist, and his good-hearted but fretful grandson Morty Smith, who split their time between domestic life and interdimensional adventures that take place across an infinite number of realities, often traveling to other planets and dimensions through portals and on Rick's flying saucer.
-The general concept of Rick and Morty relies on two conflicting scenarios: domestic family drama, and an alcoholic grandfather dragging his grandson into hijinks.
+The general concept of Rick and Morty relies on two conflicting scenarios: domestic family drama and a misanthropic grandfather dragging his grandson into hijinks.

-Roiland voiced the eponymous characters, with Chris Parnell, Spencer Grammer, and Sarah Chalke voicing the rest of Rick and Morty's family.
-The series originated from an animated short parody film of Back to the Future created by Roiland for Channel 101, a short-film festival cofounded by Harmon.
-Since its debut, the series has received critical acclaim for its originality, creativity, and humor.
+Roiland voiced both Rick and Morty, with Ian Cardoni and Harry Belden taking over from him since the seventh season.
+Chris Parnell as Jerry, Spencer Grammer as Summer and Sarah Chalke as Beth also star.
+The series originated from an animated short parody film of Back to the Future created by Roiland for Channel 101, a short film festival Harmon co-founded.
+A seventh season was confirmed as part of a long-term deal with Cartoon Network that ordered 70 new episodes, which renewed the series through to a tenth season.
+It was also announced that the series had been renewed through to a twelfth season in 2024.
+Adult Swim cut ties with Roiland in 2023 amid allegations of domestic abuse and recast his roles with soundalike actors in the seventh season which premiered on October 15, 2023.
+The eighth season premiered on May 25, 2025.

+Since its debut, the series has received critical acclaim for its writing, originality, creativity, and humor.
 It has been nominated for three Primetime Emmy Awards for Outstanding Animated Program and won the award in 2018 and 2020.
 The series has also received two Annie Awards.
 At times, the series has been the most viewed television comedy for adults between 18 and 24.
 The popularity of Rick and Morty has made it a hundred-million dollar merchandising and media franchise.

-The sixth season premiered on September 4, 2022, and consists of ten episodes.
-A seventh season was confirmed as part of a long-term deal with Cartoon Network that ordered 70 new episodes, which renewed the series through to a tenth season.
-In January 2023, Adult Swim cut ties with Roiland amid allegations of domestic abuse, and announced it would be recasting his roles.